-Prior to moving to Thailand in 2011, I was lecturing in the School of Computer Science at Adelaide University and conducting research as a member of the Distributed and High Performance Computing research group.
+Prior to 2011, I was lecturing in the School of Computer Science at Adelaide University and conducting research as a member of the Distributed and High Performance Computing research group.
 My research interests include operating systems, programming language design, compiler construction, functional programming, and distributed computing.

 In 2010 I completed my PhD thesis, which was on the topic of applying parallel functional programming concepts to the design of workflow engines.
 This work has applications in a range of areas, in particular e-Science workflows and large-scale data processing.
 My supervisors were Paul Coddington and Andrew Wendelborn.
 You can read an overview of my project here.
 My thesis is available from my publications page.